 Once a referral is made, LEO will assign a peer tutor for the relevant content area and communicate this to the tutored student and tutor.
-In some instances, the student may have an initial meeting with LEO faculty who may provide basic study, test-taking, and time-management strategies, as appropriate.
+In some instances, the student may have an initial meeting with LEO faculty who may provide basic study, guidance and strategies pertaining to the needs of the student.

 During the subsequent peer tutoring sessions, tutors may provide content review, as well as basic study, test-taking, and time-management strategies, as appropriate.
-Students identified as having difficulty with clinical skills (e.g., communicating with patients, writing notes, organization, and time-management) may also be assigned a tutor.
 Students may also be referred to the Clinical Skills and Simulation Center for additional help.

-Students under LEO guidance will have an individualized Learning Plan (ILP) that will be developed in conjunction with the student and/or other relevant faculty to best meet identified learning needs.
-Learning plans will have specific goals, a defined timeframe and plan for evaluation.
+Students under LEO guidance may have an individualized Learning Plan (ILP) that will be developed in conjunction with the student and/or other relevant faculty to best meet identified learning needs.

+Learning plans may have specific goals, a defined timeframe, and plan for evaluation.
 Learning plans may include various elements such as regular meetings with faculty, tutoring sessions, or referral to student affairs.
 Learning plans may span fixed support periods or, in some cases, may be in place for longitudinal support.
 Learning plans may be shared with academic advisors if deemed appropriate.